microsoft/pxt/docs/touchdevelop.md

 # Microsoft MakeCode is replacing Touch Develop

-###~ hint
+## UPDATE: Touch Develop closing on June 22, 2019

 We heard your feedback.
-To prevent disruption to the current school year and to help you better plan your transition to MakeCode, we are extending the retirement date of Touch Develop to June 22, 2019.
+To prevent disruption to the current school year and to help you better plan your transition to MakeCode, we are extending the retirement date of Touch Develop to *June 22, 2019*.
 Thanks for your support and feedback.

-###~

 ## The Change Microsoft is Making